 If you’re a Salford resident and want to support Ukrainians affected by the invasion, then, find out more information on ways you can help.

-Sponsors will be contacted directly by Salford City Council to arrange a home and DBS check.
+Once your application is complete, sponsors will be contacted directly by Salford City Council to arrange a home and DBS check.